driesvints/driesvints.com/source/_posts/getting-started-with-dotfiles.md

 ### Oh My, Wth Should I Use?

-Like the way you have package managers for programming languages (think Composer, NPM, ...) you also have plugin managers for your shell.
+Like the way you have frameworks for programming languages you also have frameworks for your shell.
 While a shell like Zsh is great, it's still difficult to configure it the way you like.
-A plugin manager like [Antibody](https://getantibody.github.io/) can greatly help with this by extending its base functionality.
+A framework like [Oh-My-Zsh](http://ohmyz.sh/) can greatly help with this.

-You have a other solutions with Zsh frameworks like [Presto](https://github.com/sorin-ionescu/prezto) and I used [Oh-My-Zsh](https://ohmyz.sh) for a long time but in the end I switched to Antibody because of it's easy-to-use and simple setup.
+You have a few other Zsh frameworks like [Presto](https://github.com/sorin-ionescu/prezto) but in the end I decided to choose Oh-My-Zsh.
+Oh-My-Zsh is wildly adopted, has a strong community and a great range of features.

-You can easily [install plugins](https://getantibody.github.io/usage/) for your shell like the git plugin which offers shortcuts and autocomplete for your git commands or easily install themes to configure the look and feel of your shell.
-I've installed [the Minimal theme](https://github.com/subnixr/minimal) together with the [Solarized Light](https://github.com/altercation/solarized) color scheme in [Hyper](https://hyper.is).
+You can [install plugins](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins-Overview) for your shell like the git plugin which offers shortcuts and autocompletion for your git commands.
+Or easily [install themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) to configure the look and feel of your shell.
+I've installed [the Minimal theme](https://github.com/subnixr/minimal) together with the [Solarized Light](https://github.com/altercation/solarized) color scheme.

+And when using Mackup your Oh-My-Zsh preferences automatically get synced across your devices.
+Neat!

 ## The Install Procedure